Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 3. Sales Percentage by Region:

-South represents the largest portion of sales at 56.66%, while East holds 24.66%.
+South represents the largest portion of sales at 35.49%, while East holds 29.74%.

-South and North contribute to a lesser extent, with 10.83% and 8.35%, respectively.
+North and West contribute to a lesser extent, with 18.12% and 16.65%, respectively.

 This distribution indicates a heavy reliance on the West region for overall sales.